 1. Remove the Handles and Refrigerator Seals

-Before starting the refrigerator painting process, remove the handles and the rubber seals around the door.
+Before starting the fridge painting process, remove the handles and the rubber seals around the door.
 This will make it easier to paint all surfaces evenly, especially the areas around the handles and seals.
 It also prevents the paint from getting on parts that should not be painted, like the handles or rubber seals.

 2. Sanding and Priming